hapax/hapax.github.io/assets/teaching.md

 And if students *never get anywhere*, the claim that they have to drill, before they can go somewhere interesting, is made in bad faith.
 They drill in order to keep drilling.

+This is the sad reality underneath a lot of conventional wisdom.